wp-plugins/evm-portfolio/readme.txt

 == Description ==

+<h3>Expert Village Media Portfolio</h3>
+We have coded this portfolio plugin for a easy showcasing of your projects or work on your website.
+You can easily add the portfolio items and categorize them too.
+In our previous version of this plugin, the layout was pretty basic and many users were asking if we can update it or add some documentation to enhance the look and feel.
+Now we have fixed some issues in it and also updated the layout of portfolio page so that you don’t need to customize it.
+You can even change some colors from admin panel accoding to your theme.
-<h3>EVM Portfolio</h3>Using this plugin, you can showcase your work/projetcs in a nice gallery format with jquery filters.
+Using this plugin, you can showcase your work/projetcs in a nice gallery format with jquery filters.
 The most important feature of this plugin is that you can assign a single portfolio item into multiple filters or categories.
 Other plugins are available there but they dont provide this feature.

-You can see plugin demo here but we have changed css of plugin as per the design of our website.
-You can change css or hire a web designer for that if needed.
-Many users ask us that why demo is not like the plugin, but remember that demo is just for functional reference, not design reference. <a href="http://www.expertvillagemedia.com/portfolio/" target="_blank">click here</a>
+Check the demo here on our website:  <a href="http://www.expertvillagemedia.com/portfolio/" target="_blank">click here</a>

-Please add your valuable review for our plugin here.
+Please add your valuable reviews for our plugin here.

-Follow us on facebook for latest updates about plugin : <a href="http://facebook.com/expertvillagemedia">http://facebook.com/expertvillagemedia</a>
+The plugin is free for you and we hope that you will like us on Facebook if this plugin help you : <a href="http://facebook.com/expertvillagemedia">http://facebook.com/expertvillagemedia</a>

 = Features =
 1. Custom post types for portfolio items.
 2. Easy filteration and jQuery sort feature.
 3. Portfolio URL feature for live demo of work/portfolio.
 3. Shortcode for pages/posts editor- [evm-portfolio]